MotiaDev/build-your-first-app/README.md

 This project includes an interactive tutorial system for Motia Workbench.
 If you're building or maintaining tutorials:

-📚 **[TUTORIAL_GUIDE.md](./TUTORIAL_GUIDE.md)** - Complete guide on creating tutorials
-- How to write features.json files
-- How to write tutorial.tsx files
-- How to connect features to tutorial steps
-- Libraries and elements reference
-- Best practices and troubleshooting

 ⚡ **[TUTORIAL_CHEATSHEET.md](./TUTORIAL_CHEATSHEET.md)** - Quick reference cheat sheet
 - Features.json template
 - Tutorial.tsx template